-- 5. Site Criteria - a.
-The land to be dedicated to meet the requirements of these regulations shall be suitable for public parks and recreation activities.
-Requirements include but are not limited to: - i.
-No more than (50) percent of the dedicated land exceeding five (5) percent grade is permitted. - ii.
-Reference Section 2.8(B)for parkland dedication requirements for areas within the floodplain - 6.
-Utilities Required for Park Development - a.
+- i.
+No more than (50) percent of the dedicated land exceeding five (5) percent grade is permitted. - 6.
+Reference Section 2.8(B)for parkland dedication requirements for areas within the floodplainUtilities Required for Park Development - a.
 The developer shall be responsible for certain minimum utilities as listed below at a location acceptable to the City Manager or designee. - b.
 The City Manager or designee will be required to approve such location in writing. - c.
 These requirements are applicable for both public and private parks. - d.
 All neighborhood parks shall have: - i.
 A two (2) inch water service shall be located 12 feet behind the curb. - ii.
 A six (6) inch sewer stub shall be located 10 feet behind the curb. - iii.
 One electricity service line shall be provided and located along at least one property line of the dedicated land. - iv.
 Ready access to at least two hundred (200) feet of street frontage.
 Preferably the land will be located at the intersection of two internal subdivision streets providing at least 200 feet of frontage on each corner side.
 If the park is in excess of 2 acres a minimum of eight onsite parking spaces shall be included on the site. - e.
 Mini Parks shall have a 2-inch water service located 12 feet behind the curb. - 7.
 Permanent Property Boundary Markers/Monuments Required